AVAILABLE SEVEN DAYS A WEEK REPORT WITH COLOR PHOTOS EMAILED SAME DAY

 ABOUT CALSPEC Calspec Property Inspection is owned and operated by Tim Hoole, a Licensed General Contractor (#794594) and Certified Home Inspector with over 35 years of building and inspection experience.
 Mr. Hoole is Home Improvement Certified by the California Contractors State License Board and is a member of the National Association of Certified Home Inspectors (#04083173)).
-He has been actively involved in all phases of construction and renovation since 1975, and has been a full time inspector for fifteen years.
+He has been actively involved in all phases of construction and renovation since 1975, and has been a full time inspector for nineteen years.
 This experience will help to provide you with the peace of mind that only a licensed and certified professional can provide.

 WHAT WE INSPECT We inspect the central heating and cooling systems, the interior plumbing and electrical systems, built-in kitchen appliances, walls, ceilings, floors, insulation, ventilation, roofing, siding and foundation.
 Also examined are the windows, doors, weather stripping, fences and gates.
 Some of the items that are not inspected are intercoms, septic systems, elevators, home security systems or any other item that should be checked by an engineer or other specialist or licensed professional.

 YOU SHOULD ATTEND THE INSPECTION While this may not always be possible, it is a good idea to get the first hand information that attending the inspection can provide.
 However, if you cannot be there, we will gladly conduct the inspection and email the report to you.

 WHAT OUR CUSTOMERS ARE SAYING

 He is extremely thorough and trustworthy.
 He has so much knowledge

 and experience that is really helpful when it comes to purchasing a home.

 Even if it is months after the inspection, he is always willing to help answer

 any questions.
 Reports are always emailed the same day as the inspection